sourcegraph/handbook/content/company-info-and-process/working-at-sourcegraph/teammate-development/training/tools/loom.md

 Set the default setting for videos to “Everyone at Sourcegraph”.
 This means videos will only be viewed by Sourcegraph teammates.
 As a creator, please take some time to read this page on [Loom’s security setting](https://support.loom.com/hc/en-us/articles/360016527597).

-We have the ability to create public links on videos.
-Please reach out to[ #it-tech-ops ](https://sourcegraph.slack.com/archives/C01CSS3TC75)in Slack to request this.
+Every creator has the ability to share videos publicly.
+Please be mindful of the sharing setting you select.
+Please take some time to review how to [share videos](https://support.loom.com/hc/en-us/articles/360002208157-How-to-share-your-recording).

 ## Workspace